-Until fairly recently, there has been relatively little content on autism in the broadcast media; but WOW, 2017/2018 has seen that change massively.
+Until fairly recently, there has been relatively little content on autism in the broadcast media; but WOW, recent years have seen that change massively.
 (There’s a great article on pbs.org that you may like to read, about autism on the screen in previous years.)

 Rainman (Let’s get this out of the way first)

 In recent memory of course, the most obvious media representation of autism is probably the film Rainman, a movie best described as ‘of its time’, depicting the journey of an autistic savant played by neuro-typical actor, Dustin Hoffman.

 It has its detractors of course, and there are many Issues with the film.
 Interactingwithautism.com writes about some of them in their article on media representations of autism, quoting an expert as saying – “There is a danger of walking away from the movie with the impression that all autistic persons are savants and that all savants are autistic.. [and] the film concludes that [Raymond], and presumably other individuals with autism, are better off being institutionalized rather than living with their own family.”

 But many autists recognise the film’s important contribution, and nuanced elements.
 “As Charlie learns to truly love his brother as the movie unfolds, Raymond too seems to have ‘opened up’ and created a lasting emotional attachment with his newly reunited brother… [while] Raymond’s development of a loving bond with his brother should not be seen as him ‘overcoming’ his autism, it should be viewed as a relationship developed because of his autism…” Cassie & Therese note on their site autismmythbusters.com.